carbon-language/carbon-lang/llvm/docs/CommandGuide/llc.rst

  optimizations allow the code generator to make use of some instructions which would otherwise not be usable (such as ``fsin`` on X86).

-.. option:: --enable-correct-eh-support

- Instruct the **lowerinvoke** pass to insert code for correct exception handling support.
-This is expensive and is by default omitted for efficiency.

 .. option:: --stats

  Print statistics recorded by code-generation passes.